 Intended Learning Outcomes of Course

-1. demonstrate the ability to read sufficiently in the history of American landscapes to have mastered the key definitions and principal issues of the subject, including both the components of landscapes (such as architecture, open spaces, boundaries, and transportation) and the influences upon them( such as the pre-existing topography, the prevalent economy, and cultural beliefs) and understand major historiographical debates about these topics.
+■ Identify the key definitions and principal issues of American Landscape History, including both the components of landscapes (such as architecture, open spaces, boundaries, and transportation) and the influences upon them( such as the pre-existing topography, the prevalent economy, and cultural beliefs) and understand major historiographical debates about these topics;

-2. demonstrate the abililty to write clearly argued essays about the creation of landscapes in the course of American history, supported by accurate and relevant evidence from an array of both primary and secondary literature , including not only documentary sources but also visual representation such as maps, plans photographs, and paintings.
+■ Communicate effectively in clearly argued essays about the creation of landscapes in the course of American history, supported by accurate and relevant evidence from an array of both primary and secondary literature, including not only documentary sources but also visual representation such as maps, plans photographs, and paintings;